vastriantafyllou/GoalTrackerAPI/README.md

 > **A modern, secure REST API for personal goal management built with .NET 8, Entity Framework Core, and JWT authentication.**

 This repository contains the **backend API** for the GoalTracker application.
-The frontend is being developed in **React + TypeScript** and will be available soon.
+The frontend is built with React + TypeScript and is available in the parent repository.

 [![.NET](https://img.shields.io/badge/.NET-8.0-512BD4?logo=dotnet)](https://dotnet.microsoft.com/)
 [![C#](https://img.shields.io/badge/C%23-12.0-239120?logo=csharp)](https://docs.microsoft.com/en-us/dotnet/csharp/)